University of Florida Center for African Studies: African Studies Library Collection

 For maps of Africa, see also the African Map Collection which offers maps dating from the 16th through the 21st centuries, including examples of work from the most important cartographers and representing some of the most important maps from the Age of Exploration to the present day.

 African Studies Quarterly

 The Center for African Studies founded the African Studies Quarterly (ASQ) to promote research on Africa beyond that undertaken by University of Florida faculty and graduate students.
-It is an interdisciplinary, fully refereed, online open access journal dedicated to publishing the finest scholarship relating to the African continent.
+It is an interdisciplinary, fully refereed, online open access journal.

-ASQ invites the submission of original manuscripts on a full range of topics related to Africa in all areas.
-To qualify for consideration, submissions must meet the scholarships standards within the appropriate discipline and be of interest to an interdisciplinary readership.
-As an electronic journal, ASQ welcomes submissions that are of a time-sensitive nature.